uptane/deployment-considerations/repositories.md

 #### Changes to partial verification Secondaries

 As partial verification Secondaries only check the Targets metadata from the Director repository, the Time Server key on these ECUs will be checked when verifying the Targets metadata.
 To do this, check the Time Server key after verifying the most recent Targets metadata file.
-If the Time Server key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described.
+If the Time Server key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described above.

 ## What suppliers should do